 Above: Arnold Loosemore, VC

-Below can be seen an example of a card that will be published for him in due course.
+Below is the pension card.
 This is not typical because there are two cards (four sides) here.

 Above: Front and reverse of the 'main' card for Arnold Loosemore.